|Living My Dream

 By Luke Rebholz As Told To Coach Dave Schabell

-he has always had a burning desire to someday play in
+has always had a burning desire to someday play in the

-the Mason County Fieldhouse to watch the Mustangs
+Mason County Fieldhouse to watch the Mustangs play in

-play in Regional Tournaments past and was at Rupp
+Regional Tournaments past and was at Rupp when the

-when the Mustangs beat Graves County and took on
+Mustangs beat Graves County and took on Russellville.

-without a winning record, and joining a class laden with
+winning record, and joining a class laden with talent from

-St. Joe, Cold Spring and St. Mary often caused Luke to
+Spring and St. Mary often caused Luke to be concerned

 To Luke Rebholz, compared to Sts.
 Peter and Paul, Brossart High School was a big school